KIP 245: Transaction Bundle

 Transaction Ordering

 Generation of a bundle inevitably leads to transaction reordering.
 Although transactions are initially sorted by price, nonce, and timestamp, the bundling process can alter this order.
-During bundling, transactions may be reordered to meet specific bundle constraints, removed if conflicts are detected, or even new transactions may be injected.
+During bundling, transactions may be reordered to meet specific bundle constraints, may be removed, or even new transactions may be injected.
 It is important to note that this does not violate KIP-162.
 Similar to EIP-1559, the ordering of transactions based on the gas tip is more of a recommendation than a requirement.

 Test Cases